cmwylie19/sbctl/README.md

 ```

-Install the CLI on a Mac (other OS's are a WIP)
+Install the CLI on a Mac

 ```bash
 ./sbctl cli --mode=install --os=mac